wendyverdonk93/docs/content/integrations/hosted/lightspeed_app/manual.md

 If the Javascript files are not loaded, all payment methods will continue to work.
 If you want to use our payment icons, you can find them on our [Github page](https://github.com/MultiSafepay/MultiSafepay-icons)

+To use the app, an API key is required.
+To obtain this key you need a MultiSafepay account.
+You can create a test account on https://testmerchant.multisafepay.com/signup

 ### 1. Installation
 Instructions to install the MultiSafepay Lightspeed app: